SlashScreen/skelerealms/README.md

 - [Godot Network Graph](https://github.com/SlashScreen/godot-network-graph) - **Required**
 - [JournalGD](https://github.com/SlashScreen/journalgd-godot) - **Required**
 - [Bibliodot](https://github.com/SlashScreen/Bibliodot) - Not required, but intended to be used with this.

+You can download the addon easily by using the [submodule version](https://github.com/SlashScreen/skelerealms-submodule)m which will make it easier to stay up-to-date.

 ## What does it include?